amansingh2116/MutualFundAnalysis/README.md

 ```

 > === Fund Information ===
-Scheme Name: quant Small Cap Fund - Growth Option - Direct Plan
+> Scheme Name: quant Small Cap Fund - Growth Option - Direct Plan
-Fund House: quant Mutual Fund
+> Fund House: quant Mutual Fund
-Scheme Category: Equity Scheme - Small Cap Fund
+> Scheme Category: Equity Scheme - Small Cap Fund
-Scheme Type: Open Ended Schemes
+> Scheme Type: Open Ended Schemes
 >=== Historical NAV (Last 5 Entries) ===
-      date      nav
+> date      nav
-2025-05-22 269.5646
+> 2025-05-22 269.5646
-2025-05-23 270.1382
+> 2025-05-23 270.1382
-2025-05-26 270.2846
+> 2025-05-26 270.2846
-2025-05-27 272.2418
+> 2025-05-27 272.2418
-2025-05-28 271.4398
+> 2025-05-28 271.4398

-> **Note:** There are more apis availbale to fetch financial data, but most of them are either paid or they do not offer data for indian mutual funds.
+**Note:** There are more apis availbale to fetch financial data, but most of them are either paid or they do not offer data for indian mutual funds.

+---
+**Disclaimer:** This mutual fund analysis report, including comparisons and buy/sell recommendations, is generated based on your questionnaire data and further analysis by Artificial Intelligence.
+The suggestions provided regarding your portfolio are also AI-generated.
+This output is for informational purposes only and does not constitute personalized financial advice from a human expert.
+It does not consider your complete financial situation, risk profile, or investment objectives beyond the scope of the provided questionnaire.
+We strongly recommend that you consult with a certified financial advisor before making any investment decisions, as market conditions are dynamic, and your individual circumstances may require tailored professional guidance.

+---